CrossFacilityWorkflows/DOE-HPC-workflow-training/FireWorks/ALCF/README_installing_fireworks.md

 ## Creating a FireWorks conda environment

-In the steps that follow we'll create a FireWorks conda environment that contains all the depdencies needed to run the demo in this tutorial.
+In the steps that follow we'll create a FireWorks conda environment that contains all the dependencies needed to run the demo in this tutorial.

 ```